 If you wish to offer us a story that has appeared in print, but so obscurely that you think we might still be interested, tell us the circumstances of prior publication along with your submission.

 If your story appears in IGMS it will count toward the publication requirement for membership in the Science Fiction Writers of America.

 Submissions are all via the internet, using our submission form.
+Please make sure your submission has your contact information, especially your email address, directly on the story.
+Failure to do so may significantly delay our ability to respond to you.
 Due to the large volume of submissions please wait at least three months from the time of submission before expecting a response.
 We do not accept multiple submissions.
 Please submit one story at a time, then wait to hear back from us before submitting again.